patrickkfkan/yt-cast-receiver/README.md

 ```
 // Example: user clicks 'pause' button in your application's UI

-// await player.doPause();  <---- Don't do this

-await player.pause();  <---- Do this
+await player.pause();
 ```

-### Handling changes in player state
+## Handling changes in player state

-If a change in player state is effected by one of the previously mentioned ['control' methods](#controlMethods), then you don't have to do anything as those methods will send status updates to senders.
+If a change in player state is effected by one of the previously mentioned ['control' methods](#control-methods), then you don't have to do anything as those methods will send status updates to senders.

 On the other hand, if a change is one that only your player implementation knows about, then it is your responsibility to deal with it.
 Situations where this will arise are: